-As shown in Table (5), ashwagandha (W. somnifera L.) powder has an impact on the serum liver function of type 2 diabetes-induced rats.
-When contrasted with negative group control (-Ve), the average levels of liver enzyme AST were substantially higher in the Group of positive
+As shown in Table (5), ashwagandha (W. somnifera L.) powder has an impact on the serum liver enzymes of type 2 diabetes-induced rats.
+When contrasted with negative group control (-Ve), the average levels of liver enzyme AST were substantially higher in the group of positive controls (+Ve), with average values of 40.00 ± 4.183 and 27.60 ± 2.074 u/l, respectively.
+Rats fed diets supplemented with ashwagandha powder showed a substantial decline in the average values when contrasted with the control (+Ve) group.
+The level of AST liver enzyme at which level 5 fed on a basal diet with ashwagandha powder received the best treatment was reported.

-The average values of the Group of positive controls (+Ve) were substantially greater than those of the Group of negative controls (-Ve), which were 43.80 ± 4.49 , 21.20 ± 2.86 and (u/l), respectively, according to the ALT enzyme results.
-Conversely, however, the treated groups' mean values 25.40 ± 3.20 , 32.60 ± 3.13 , and 15.80 ± 1.83 (u/l), respectively were lower than those of the Group of positive controls when they were fed Ashwagandha powder at three doses.
+The average values of the group of positive controls (+Ve) were substantially greater than those of the Group of negative controls (-Ve), which were 43.80 ± 4.49 , 21.20 ± 2.86 and (u/l), respectively, according to the ALT enzyme results.
+Conversely, however, the treated groups mean values 25.40 ± 3.20 , 32.60 ± 3.13 , and 15.80 ± 1.83 (u/l), respectively were lower than those of the group of positive controls when they were fed ashwagandha powder at three doses.

-These findings are backed by research by Ichikawa et al., (2006) who discovered that Ashwagandha root extract includes withanolides, an anti-inflammatory compound that may help prevent liver damage and reduce weight.
-Additionally, Sultana et al., (2012) obtained that rats treated with gentamicin and Ashwagandha possessed blood levels of AST and ALT that were much lower and near to normal, suggesting that this root extract may have hepatoprotective effects against gentamicin toxicity.
+These findings are backed by research by Ichikawa et al., (2006) who discovered that ashwagandha root extract includes withanolides, an anti-inflammatory compound that may help prevent liver damage and reduce weight.
+Additionally, Sultana et al., (2012) obtained that rats treated with gentamicin and ashwagandha possessed blood levels of AST and ALT that were much lower and near to normal, suggesting that this root extract may have hepatoprotective effects against gentamicin toxicity.
 The existence of certain active compounds in ashwagandha root that have antioxidant properties is most likely the cause of all these effects.

 Our findings were in line with those of Saxena et al., (2007), who investigated the hepatoprotective impact of ashwagandha & discovered a reduction in the activity of liver enzymes, indicating significant part that ashwagandha has in enhancing liver function.
 Ashwagandha may have positive hepato-protective benefits, according to Sabiba et al., (2013) & Jamuna et al., (2018).
-AST, ALT, & ALP changes in diabetic rats handled with ashwagandha root extract were returned to normal levels (Swamy et al., 2019).
-Ashwagandha's high antioxidant content may be the cause of its hepatoprotective effects (Harikrishnan et al., 2008).
+Liver enzymes changes in diabetic rats handled with ashwagandha root extract were returned to normal levels (Swamy et al., 2019).
+Ashwagandha high antioxidant content may be the cause of its hepatoprotective effects (Harikrishnan et al., 2008).
 Diabetes treated with streptozotocin resulted in tissue damage from lipid peroxide in the pancreas, liver, kidney, & heart.
 According to Prince and Menon (1999), the leaking out of these enzymes from the tissues & subsequent migration into the blood stream may be the cause of the increase in these enzyme levels in diabetes.

 According to Udayakumar et al., (2009), DM affected the AST, ALT, ACP, & ALP activities in serum.
-Changes in the metabolism that the enzymes are a part of in diabetic animals are directly correlated with changes in AST, ALT, ACP, and ALP levels.
-Because of the availability of amino acids in diabetes patients' blood, transaminases become more active & are also responsible for enhanced gluconeogenesis & ketogenesis (Gokce and Haznedaroglu, 2008; Batran et al., 2006).
-The WSREt & WSLEt treated groups showed the restoration of AST & ALT to their respective normal levels.
-This is in line with our earlier findings on Chinese juniper berry extracts.
-Restoration of the normal level of these enzymes implies that the liver is working normally because AST & ALT levels are also indicators of liver function.
-Alloxan-induced diabetes in rats has been linked to increased blood ACP and ALP activity (Bhavapriya et al., 2001).
-According to Prince and Menon (2000), the migration of the growth in levels of these enzymes in diabetes.
+Changes in the metabolism that the enzymes are a part of in diabetic animals are directly correlated with changes in AST, ALT, and ALP levels.
+Because of the availability of amino acids in diabetes patients blood, transaminases become more active are also responsible for enhanced gluconeogenesis and ketogenesis (Gokce and Haznedaroglu, 2008 & Batran et al., 2006).
+Alloxan-induced diabetes in rats has been linked to increased blood AST and ALP activity (Bhavapriya et al., 2001).
+According to Prince and Menon, (2000), the migration of these enzymes from the tissues into the bloodstream may be the cause of the growth in levels of these enzymes in diabetes.